robertrypula/AudioNetwork/README.md

 the browser!

 [Demo - full features](https://audio-network.rypula.pl/)

 Demo - simple [soon]

 [Carrier generate and recovery tests](https://audio-network.rypula.pl/example/carrier.html)

 >This project is still under development.
 Documentation is also planned but... little later :)

->Currently there is only one demo available which is using all possible features of AudioNetwork lib.
+>Currently there is only one demo available which is using all possible features of AudioNetwork library.
 In near
 >future I will add much simpler version with only few lines of code.
 That would be much easier to understand.

 ## How can I test it?